daniel-lanciana/rant/angularjs.md

 * Only allows direct DOM manipulation/rendering within directives
 * Angular v2 will be radically different and not backwards compatable (i.e. Play!
 1 vs 2)
 * No support for dynamic form name attributes -- instead must wrap each element in an ng-form tag and use a generic name (e.g. 'foo')!
+* Always have a dot in ng-model (to ensure model is always an object, required for Javascript prototype inheritance used for scoping)
+* Don't abuse $emit and $broadcast -- can make code hard to follow and maintain
+* Controller should be lean.
+DOM manipulation done in directives only.
+Logic and AJAX done in services.

 ## Components